Dutchy365/BlogBytes/content/page/about.md

 hideMeta: true
 ---

 My name is Elianne and I am a Power Platform Consultant at [Blis Digital](https://blisdigital.com) in Barendrecht, The Netherlands.
-Since 2016 I obtained several Microsoft certifications: full transcript can be found on [my Microsoft Learn profile.](https://learn.microsoft.com/en-us/users/elianneburgers/transcript/7xrgyc5rq0mynjj?source=docs&tab=credentials-tab)
+Since 2016 I obtained several Microsoft certifications: full transcript can be found on [my Microsoft Learn profile.](https://learn.microsoft.com/en-us/users/elianneburgers/transcript/7xrgyc5rq0mynjj?source=docs&tab=credentials-tab) and [Credly profile](https://www.credly.com/users/elianne-burgers)

 I love to gain more knowledge and expertise by going to different user groups and conferences myself, but I also like to share knowledge in different ways: by writing blogs, giving presentations, guest lectures at an university of applied science and app-in-a-day workshops.